France School Calendar

 The district also maintains a comprehensive website, https://www.sandiegounified.org, which serves as a hub for news, events, and essential resources for parents, students, and staff.
 Visitors to the website can access a range of services, including enrollment details, school board updates, and resources to support student learning, health, and wellness.

-San Diego Unified School District Calendar 2025-2026
+San Diego Unified School Calendar 2026

 The San Diego Unified School District Calendar is an essential tool for parents, students, and staff to stay updated on important dates and events throughout the school year.
 The San Diego Unified School District Calendar also highlights various events and activities that celebrate the diversity and talents of students.